 How are NETs Classified?

 If you read any NET support website it will normally begin by stating that Neuroendocrine Tumours constitute a heterogeneous group of tumours.
 This means they are a wide-ranging group of different types of tumours.
-However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade) and Grade 2 (Intermediate Grade); and ‘Neuroendocrine Carcinoma’ for Grade 3 or poorly differentiated tumours.
-Note there are one or two exceptions but the detail would cloud the aim of this blog.
-Based on the quote above, my interpretation is that Grade 1 is a low-grade malignancy and so on.
+However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade) and Grade 3 (High Grade) NET; and ‘Neuroendocrine Carcinoma’ for Grade 3 (High Grade) poorly differentiated tumours.
+They also use the term ‘Neoplasm’ to encompass all types of NET and NEC.
+So Grade 1 is a low-grade malignancy and so on (i.e any grade of NET is a malignant tumour).
 You may benefit from reading my blog on Staging and Grading of NETs as this is also a poorly understood area.

 By any accepted definition of cancer terms, a tumour can be non-cancerous (benign) or cancerous (malignant).
 This is correct for any cancer type.
-I’m sure it’s therefore possible that a benign Neuroendocrine Tumour can be present in certain scenarios.
 For example, the word is used in the 2016 version of Inter Science Institute publication on Neuroendocrine Tumors, a document I frequently reference in my blog.
 For example, I’ve seen statements such as “These tumors are most commonly benign (90%)” in relation to Insulinoma (a type of Pancreatic NET or pNET).
 Ditto for Pheochromocytoma (an adrenal gland NET).
-Pituitary ‘adenomas’ are by definition benign (adenoma is the benign version of Adenocarcinoma).
+Adrenal and Pituitary ‘adenomas’ are by definition benign (adenoma is the benign version of Adenocarcinoma).
 And I note that there is a ‘benign’ code option for every single NET listed in the WHO International Classification of Diseases (ICD) system.

-There’s a reason why the WHO declared in 2010 that all NETs have malignant potential.
-It may not happen or it may happen slowly over time but as Dr Warner says, they don’t all fulfill their malignant potential, but they all have that possible outcome.
+There’s a reason why the WHO declared in 2010 that all NETs have malignant potential (as amplified in WHO 2017).
+It may not happen or it may happen slowly over time but as Dr Richard Warner says, “they don’t all fulfill their malignant potential, but they all have that possible outcome”.
 Thus why ongoing surveillance is important after any diagnosis of Neuroendocrine Tumour of any grade or at any stage.
 Dr Lowell Anthony, a NET Specialist from the University of Kentucky explains this much better than I can – CLICK HERE to hear his two-minute video clip.

 Remember, I’m not a medical professional, so if you are in any doubt as to the status of your NET, you should discuss this directly with your specialist.
-A good place to start is evidence of your Grade and Stage.
+A good place to start is evidence of your Grade, Differentiation, Primary Site Location and Stage.

 Thanks for listening